bhuvneshuchiha/mordoria/README.md

 - Go installed on your system
 - Node.js and npm
 - Air (Go live reload tool)
+- In case you want to connect with different PCs/laptops/phones, please replace "localhost" in the chatComponent.jsx with actual IP

 ### 🔑 API Setup (IMPORTANT)